 The National Flower of Spain is Red Carnation (or Clavel in Spanish).
 Its Scientific name is Dianthus Caryophyllus.
 The Red Carnation and species of its family means a lot to the Spanish people.
 The Red Carnations are bisexual plant and bloom in the month of June and they keep blooming for about six to eight weeks.
 This flower is known as the symbol of Love, affection, and admiration.
-Carnations of light red color are the symbol of admiration and those of dark red color show the intense feeling of true love and affection for a woman.
+Carnations of light red colour are the symbol of admiration and those of dark red colour show the intense feeling of true love and affection for a woman.

 Interesting facts about Red Carnation.

 The Red Carnation belongs to Caryophyllaceae with Dianthus as the genus.
 The flowers grow about 3 to 5 cm in diameter and can reach about 80 cm in height.
 It is native to Eurasia.
-It was first used by Romans and Greeks in Dark Ages.
+It was first used by Romans and Greeks in the Dark Ages.
 Carnation takes a long time and moist places for blooming.
 Carnations are available in three kinds: annual, biennial and perennial.
 They can turn yellowish even become dead by over-watering.
-Red Carnation are used in many beers, wines, and beverages manufacturing companies.
+Red Carnation is used in many beers, wines, and beverages manufacturing companies.
 It is also used in medicine as a cleansing substance which is used to clean the skin without drying it and also in decorating desserts, sweets, and cakes.
 For people of Europe, the real meaning of Carnation is “Flower of gods”.
 It is edible like many other flowers such as rose.

 Why is Red Carnation the national flower of Spain?